mitchellgordon95/mitchellgordon95.github.io/_drafts/physical-manifestations-braindump.md

 purposes of engineering intelligent systems and defining semantics, I think this might be sufficient.

+- all man can do is move
+  - practical physicalism assumes many things, the prominent ones being:
+  - I can only do two things, fundamentally: observe the world with my senses, and cause my body to move
+  - There exists a world, outside of my brain, that my senses are giving me information about.

+So, practical physicalism restricts itself only to things we can observe with our senses, and assume that these senses tell us about a coherent, external world that would exist even if we did not exist.

+you can consider alternatives, but in my mind, the theory stops being practical.

 ### The Copy-World Thought Experiment
 [TODO] Look up physicalists.